Ikadzo/HH_Transmission_Model/README.txt

 Dataset
-The dataset is available from ...
+There are two data files provided for the analysis.
+One is the household cohort dat.
+The other is on the results of RSV antigen testing conducted at the Kilifi County Hospital during the same time period as the household study.
+These data are for children <5 years of age

 File list
 The following are the files that accompany the data:
 	1. Code scripts used to run the analysis and generate results
-		a) Data_Prep.R -
+		a) Data_Prep.R - Modifies the data for fitting
-		b) Model_Run.R -
+		b) Model_Run.R - Runs the MCMC fitting algorithm
-		c) Model_Diag.R -
+		c) Model_Diag.R - Runs diagnostics on the results of the MCMC chains
-		d) Model_Funcs.R
+		d) Model_Funcs.R - Contains the prior, likelihood and posterior functions
-		e) Sampler_fitR.R - This function is from the R package fitR.
-The package version might not work in newer versions of R, so this is a copy
+		e) Sampler_fitR.R - The package 'fitR' that contains the MCMC functions needed will not load on the latest version of R. As a work-around, I copied the function codes from github.
+		f) Model_Validate - Runs the model validation process
+		g) Model_SA - Runs the sensitivity analysis described in the main article

 	2. Variable codebook - describing variables contained in the dataset including data types and value labels

-Running the code
+Running the main code
 Step 1:
 Download the files into your designated folder